-The Central Bank of Bahrain (CBB) Basel 2 guidelines became effective from 1st January 2008 as the common framework for the implementation of the Basel Committee on Banking Supervision's (Basel Committee) Basel 2 capital adequacy framework for banks incorporated in the Kingdom of Bahrain.
+The CBB Basel 2 guidelines became effective from 1^{st} January 2008 as the common framework for the implementation of the Basel Committee on Banking Supervision's (Basel Committee) Basel 2 capital adequacy framework for banks incorporated in the Kingdom of Bahrain.

-Investors Bank follows CBB guidelines for the capital requirements of the Bank and maintains sufficient capital to ensure compliance with the minimum capital requirements of the CBB.
+The Bank follows the CBB guidelines for the capital requirements of the Bank and maintains sufficient capital to ensure compliance with the minimum capital requirements of the CBB.

-The Bank's regulatory capital is analysed in two tiers as per CBB guidelines and include:
+The Bank's regulatory capital is analysed in two tiers as per the CBB guidelines and include:

-Tier 1: Core Capital - This includes issued and fully paid ordinary shares, statutory reserves, accumulated losses and 45% of the unrealised net gains recognised in income statement arising from fair valuing unlisted equities; and
+Tier 1: Core Capital - This includes issued and fully paid ordinary shares, statutory reserves and accumulated losses; and

-Tier 2: Supplementary Capital - retained profits and 45% of the unrealised gains arising on the re-measurement of fair valuing equities classified as available for sale.
+Tier 2: Supplementary Capital - 45% of the unrealised gains arising on the remeasurement of fair valuing equities classified as Investments at fair value through equity.